leonardo-finardi/flutter-learning/Flutter/07 - StateManagement.md

 ```

 In this example, we define a counterProvider using StateProvider from Riverpod.
 By using watch(counterProvider), we can access the state and rebuild the widget whenever the state changes.
-Updating
+Updating the state is as simple as modifying counter.state.

+State management is a critical aspect of building complex applications.
+Whether using StatefulWidget, Provider, or Riverpod, choosing the right state management solution depends on the complexity of your app and your preferred programming style.
+These examples showcase different approaches to managing state in Flutter and provide a starting point for implementing state management in your own applications.